-These Pumpkin Shaped Cinnamon Rolls are a great breakfast option this fall or any time of year.
+These Pumpkin Cinnamon Rolls are a great breakfast option this fall or any time of year.
 You’ll love how quick and easy it is to make this extra special breakfast for your family and friends.

 It’s so much fun to make cute food for the kids.